If your business financials feel volatile, you’re not alone. Here are some other ways business owners can ensure as few financial losses as possible:

-Find the help you need to prepare your business, communicate with customers, and support your employees during the coronavirus.
+Find the help you need to prepare your business, communicate with clients, and support your employees during the Coronavirus outbreak.

-How to protect your business and your employees
+How to prepare your business and your employees during Coronavirus

 - Build out a business continuity plan: Jot down worst-case scenarios and potential business struggles.
 Then finalize a plan for dealing with those problems before they arise.
 This is your guide to moving forward with speed and confidence.